-Install smoke detectors on every level of your home, outside of sleeping areas and in bedrooms.
-Don’t install in kitchen, the false alarms will drive you crazy.
+Install smoke detectors on every level of your home, outside of sleeping areas, and in bedrooms.

 Test every smoke detector once a month.
 Replace the batteries once a year or more often if the detector makes a chirping sound.

-If you buy a new one make sure if is approved by U.L. and the State Fire Marshal
+If you buy a new one, make sure it is approved by U.L. and the State Fire Marshal.

 Your extinguisher should be serviced once a year by a licensed fire extinguisher service company.

 Learn how to use your fire extinguisher before an emergency.
 When it is time to get it serviced, take it out and practice with it.
 Let your family get the feel of using one.

 Dial 911 and then fight the fire.

 Fire extinguishers should be located in the kitchen, garage, or workshop areas.
 Extinguishers should be located near exits.
 Always leave yourself an escape route.

 Small kitchen fires in pans on the stove can be extinguished by putting the lids on.
 NEVER pour water on a grease fire.

 Sleep with your bedroom doors closed.
 In case of a fire, it holds the smoke and heat back.
 Check the door with the back of your hand and if it is hot, do not open it, find another exit.